-Uttar Pradesh: Co-accused in Budaun double murder case surrenders, says he was not involved
+Uttar Pradesh: Co-accused person in Budaun double murder case surrenders, says he was not involved

 “He is being interrogated,” Singh said.
 “I know that a video has gone viral over social media and facts will become clear after the detailed investigation only.”

-In the purported video Singh was referring to, Javed can be heard claiming before unidentified persons that he is innocent and that it was his brother who was involved in the murder.
+In the video that Singh was referring to, Javed can be purportedly heard telling unidentified persons that he is innocent and that it was his brother who was involved in the murder.

 “I fled to Delhi and have come back to Bareilly to surrender,” he is heard saying in the video.
 “I was not involved in the incident, I was not there during the incident.
 We have a very good relationship with the victims’ family.
 I am unable to understand what actually went wrong.”

 The family of the two boys who were murdered have alleged that Javed was waiting outside their home on a motorcycle and fled the spot.
-The accused’s relatives have denied this allegation, The Indian Express reported.
+Javed and Sajid’s relatives have denied this allegation, The Indian Express reported.

-Vinod Kumar, the father of the murdered boys, has said that more people were involved in the murder.

-He has also urged the police to ensure that Javed is not shot dead like his brother Sajid and is questioned so that the motive could be found, NDTV reported.
+Vinod Kumar, the father of the murdered boys, has claimed that yet more people are involved in the murder.
+He has also urged the police to ensure that Javed is not shot dead like his brother Sajid and is questioned so that the motive behind the murders can be uncovered, NDTV reported.

 “Javed must be questioned so that we know why they did this,” Kumar was quoted as saying.
 “If he is killed in an encounter, the secret will never come out.
 Others may be involved too.
 We need to know if my children were killed as part of a conspiracy.
 They would have killed others in the family too.”